-The AI Assistant allows you to harness the power of AI to help construct and analyze simulating models and Causal Loop Diagrams (CLDs).
+The AI Assistant allows you to harness the power of AI to help construct, analyze, refine, and document simulating models and Causal Loop Diagrams (CLDs).
 The models and CLDs created will include the connections and feedback loops applicable to the system being represented.
-The analysis is based on the current model.
+The analysis is based on the current model and the loop analysis of CLDs or the results from simulating with Loops That Matter™.

 The AI Assistant works by allowing you to connect to different LLM based AI engines, provide prompts, get results as a Causal Loop Diagram, simulation model, or explanation.
 CLDs are built with specified polarities and explanations for the connections being made.
 Simulating models contain equations, units, and documentation, though they may also have errors.
 Both can be edited to refine and correct the generated content either directly or based on continued interaction with the AI engine.
 The AI assistant uses an open source gateway to commercially available AI engines that can take advantage of innovations in those engines while also being improved over time through research within the system dynamics community.